NikolaPeevski/sparky-api/README.md

 To install or update these dependencies you can use `npm install` or `npm update`.

 # Hackathon Starter Project
-A majority of this quick start's content was inspired or adapted from Sahat's excellent [Hackathon Starter project](https://github.com/sahat/hackathon-starter).
+A majority of this quick start's content was inspired or adapted from Sahat's excellent [Hackathon Starter project](https://github.com/sahat/hackathon-starter). -->

 ## License
-Copyright (c) Microsoft Corporation.
-All rights reserved.
-Licensed under the [MIT](LICENSE.txt) License. -->
+Licensed under the [MIT](LICENSE.txt) License.